Bat Out Of Hell, The Musical - A Steingasmic Operatic Experience

 I recently procured the soundtrack to a musical I didn't know existed, but was incredibly awed once I found out that it did: Jim Steinman's "Bat Out Of Hell: The Musical."
 This.
 Is.
 The.
 Coolest.
 Thing.
 On.
 Earth.
 Well, okay, maybe not the coolest thing — there's still Orange Julius and Mongolian Grill, and Robert Jordan's Wheel of Time series, and the macOS operating system — but you get the idea, right?
 It would appear that good ol' rock composer Jim Steinman finally achieved his lifelong dream of creating a Peter-Pan-like, dystopian, sci-fi romance for the stage — and a musical, at that — featuring a number of his epic, Wagnerian rock-operatic songs, almost all of which have been taken from his past oeuvre of work with Meat Loaf.
 When I found out this was really a thing, I was ecstatic.
 (See elsewhere on this website for my fanboyish obsession with Steinman and his work.)
 I was like, "Holy shit!
 He actually did it!"
 So, without further ado, a quick review of the two-disc soundtrack album, recorded by the original cast:

 Bottom line: If you're a Steinman and Meat Loaf fan, this is an album you can't afford to miss out on.
 Go buy it today, right now.
-You can thank me later, if you can get the songs unstuck from out of your head.
+You can thank me later, if you can get the songs unstuck from from your head.